 lesson plans helps students see real world applications and helps

 lesson are differentiated for different learning styles.
+The book reviews below include links to buy from

 What's Your Angle, Pythagoras?